Boys and Girls U11 thru U18 teams

 Please contact Michael Brown here for more information.

 The LAYSL competitive program is the natural progression for players that want to test their skills at the highest level in New Mexico.
 It is for kids U11 and above.
 Along with this increased level of play, comes a larger commitment from players and parents alike.
 The competitive program emphasizes player development over winning.
 Teams practice 2 or 3 times a week and play in the Duke City Soccer League.

 Games are at the Bernalillo Soccer Complex on Saturdays against club teams from Santa Fe, Albuquerque, Rio Rancho, Farmington, Durango, and even El Paso.
 LAFC teams will often do a weekend tournament in the Fall season as well as another in the Spring.

-The 2013-2014 player fees are $295 for the U11-U14 teams that play in both the Spring and Fall seasons, while the fees are $225 for the High School age teams (U15-U18) that play in the DCSL in the Spring season only.
-These fees cover the cost of the Duke City Soccer League registration, league insurance, New Mexico Youth Soccer Association fees, equipment stipends for each team, operating costs for registering each player, as well as costs associated with lining fields, repairing or purchasing goals and nets, maintaining the LAYSL website, reimbursing coaches for obtaining coaching licenses, and helping to pay for the Academy training program.
+The 2015-2016 player fees are $275 for the U11-U14 teams that play in both the Spring and Fall seasons, while the fees are $185 for the High School age teams (U15-U18) that play in the DCSL in the Spring season only.
+These fees cover the cost of the Duke City Soccer League registration, league insurance, New Mexico Youth Soccer Association fees, equipment stipends for each team, operating costs for registering each player, as well as costs associated with lining fields, repairing or purchasing goals and nets, maintaining the LAYSL website, reimbursing coaches for obtaining coaching licenses, and renting indoor facilities from the LA Public Schools.
 Additionally, teams will also be reimbursed up to $500 for tournaments in the Fall and/or Spring.
 A home and away uniform kit is purchased separately.
 For those in need, a limited number of soccer scholarships are available.
 Scholarship form here!